jacobrreed/bookmarks.nvim/README.md

 A Bookmarks Plugin With Global File Store For Neovim Written In Lua.

+> [!WARNING] this is a fork for fixes
+This adds the following fixes from open PRs that won't be merged:

 ## Features

 - Display different icons according to annotation keywords